No surprises in store as Egypt heads to polls

 WORST-EVER ECONOMIC CRISIS

 Egypt's currency has lost over half its value since March 2022 in a series of devaluations that have sent consumer prices spiralling in the import-dependent economy.
-Inflation has hovered near a record high of about 40%.
+Inflation has hovered near a record high of about 40 percent.

 Virtually all goods are imported into Egypt in dollars and the private sector continues to shrink, while public subsidies are disappearing one by one under pressure from the International Monetary Fund.